Beach Wedding Planning Checklist: 18 Months to Wedding Day

 12–9 months before the wedding

 Book your photographer: The best destination photographers fill their calendars early.
-Book as soon as you’ve confirmed your venue — a photographer who knows your location brings irreplaceable expertise about lighting, timing, and hidden spots.
+Book as soon as you’ve confirmed your venue.
+A photographer who knows your location brings irreplaceable expertise about lighting, timing, and hidden spots.

 Negotiate a room block: Contact your resort or surrounding hotels to negotiate group rates.
 Most resorts require a minimum room block commitment (typically 10-20 rooms).
 Share the room block details with guests in your formal invitation.

 Decide on a wedding website: Create a wedding website with all the details guests need: location, travel tips, accommodation options, local weather guidance, and your registry.
-Update it regularly as details are confirmed.

 9–6 months before the wedding

 Book remaining vendors: Through your planner’s recommendations, book florist, officiant, hair and makeup, DJ or entertainment, and any additional service vendors.
-Ask for references from their destination wedding clients specifically.

 Plan the guest experience: Destination weddings are multi-day events.
 Consider: